Skip to main content

 The most predominant harvesting method for caviar results in the death of the female sturgeon – meaning that once harvested, the fish dies.
 Unfortunately, there are no other effective methods available right now that keep the fish alive, and it’s what has caused this species, the Huso huso, to come perilously close to extinction.
 Not only that, but rampant overfishing and contamination of the natural waterway didn’t allow the populations to recover, ultimately leading to an international ban on this delicacy.

-Beluga fish in its natural habitat, photo Gourmet Food Store
+Beluga fish in its natural habitat, photo by Gourmet Food Store

 The Ban on Beluga Caviar

 Wild beluga caviar availability has always depended on several factors, ranging from political regulation to climate change to habitat loss, but in recent years its status has become especially delicate.
 In 2004, the US Fish and Wildlife Service announced the species as threatened.
-Even after this, wild beluga populations continued to decline dramatically, and in 2005, the United States banned the sale and import of this highly prized fish and its eggs.
+Even after this, wild beluga populations continued to decline dramatically, and in 2005, the United States banned the sale and import of this highly prized fish and its eggs, rendering its purchase illegal.

 Farmed in the United States